-Having recently been asked to do a mail out for the best part of 11,000 emails, I thought that I would take a moment to do a write up and explain what I think are some of the important points and considerations in maintaining and operating large emailing lists.
+Having recently been asked by a new client to do a mail out for over 11,000 emails, we thought that I would take a moment to do a write up and explain what I think are some of the important points and considerations in maintaining and operating large emailing lists.
 These are of course, legitimate, opt-in email lists, not those obtained by illicit means and for which you are essentially adding to the SPAM problem that already exists online.
 So here are 10 points for an effective email marketing campaign:

 Use a Proper Email Service Provider